najaatech/najaatech.github.io/_posts/2025-08-03-cloud-cs-on-premise-kuwait-2025.md

 I started by reminding myself of one of the most important financial concepts I studied back in my MBA, Time Value of money.
 [Kuwait’s inflation](https://data.worldbank.org/indicator/FP.CPI.TOTL.ZG?locations=KW) is hovering around 2.3%.
 In simple terms, money spent next year will cost more in real terms than money spent today.
 To capture both this inflation and local economic risks, I chose an 4% discount rate for my five-year forecast as set by [CBK](https://www.cbk.gov.kw/en/cbk-news/announcements-and-press-releases/press-releases/2024/09/202409181900-cbk-cuts-discount-rate-by-25-basis-points-to-400).
 From here on, every future expense would be viewed through that lens.

-# Gathering the Ingredients: Local Prices & Your Invoice
+# On premise costs real Local Prices

-## Local Prices, a simple server cost from a local supplier
 I've been a loyal customer for [PC Kuwait](https://pckuwait.com/) for the past 10 years.
 They are trust worthy and reliant.
 I checked their website and found the following server:
 - [Dell PowerEdge T150](https://pckuwait.com/product/dell-t150-poweredge-tower-server-xeon-e-2314-16gb-ram-2tb-hdd/) (Xeon E-2314, 16 GB RAM, 2 TB HDD): 350 KWD